edgedb/edgedb/docs/edgeql/sdl/modules.rst

 Description
 -----------

-The module block declaration defines a new module much like :eql:stmt:`CREATE MODULE`.
-Unlike its DDL counterpart the module block can have sub-declarations:
+The module block declaration defines a new module similar to the :eql:stmt:`CREATE MODULE` command, but it also allows putting the module content as nested declarations:

 :sdl:synopsis:`<schema-declarations>`
     Define various schema items that belong to this module.